 It is notable that the 5D Mark IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the features and operation of the 1Ds and 5D Mark IV can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon 5D Mark IV Manual.

 So how do things add up?
 Is the Canon 1Ds better than the Canon 5D Mark IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.